 Watch Seasonal Movies

 Curl up with a warm blanket and celebrate the season with fall films.
 Watch a back-to-school movie like “Dead Poet’s Society” or “Good Will Hunting” – both of which star the late, great Robin Williams.
 Go for a fall sports movie like “Rudy” or “Remember the Titans.”
-Find a warm, autumn aesthetic in films like “Fantastic Mr. Fox” and “When Harry Met Sally.”
+Or, find a warm, autumn aesthetic in films like “Fantastic Mr. Fox” and “When Harry Met Sally.”

 Start celebrating Halloween early with a horror movie list including fun hits like “Hocus Pocus” to horror classics like “The Exorcist.”